makethingshappy/IoTflow/README.md

+# IoTflow
-# IoTflow: Workflow Engine for MQTT & Node-RED Automation
+Workflow Engine for MQTT & Node-RED Automation

-## Overview

-**IoTflow** is a lightweight workflow orchestration engine designed to unify automation across IoTextra modules and IoTsmart MCU nodes.
+**IoTflow** is a lightweight workflow orchestration system designed to unify automation across **IoTextra-Digital I/O modules** and **IoTsmart MCU nodes**.

-It enables **no-code programming for distributed MCU nodes**, providing a consistent structure for MQTT-driven messaging and Node-RED workflow automation.
+It enables **no-code programming for distributed MCU nodes**, providing a consistent structure for MQTT-based communication and Node-RED automation.

-IoTflow is not firmware in itself; rather, it acts as a **workflow layer** that coordinates communication, event routing, and automation logic across supported devices.
+IoTflow is not firmware itself — it is an orchestration layer that defines:

+- Message topology
+- Workflow behavior
+- Automation patterns
+- Topic conventions
+- Node-RED flow organization

+This ensures reliable, scalable, and easily maintainable automation across multiple IoTextra and IoTsmart devices.

 ---

-## Supported IIoT Workflows
+## 🚀 Supported IIoT Workflows

 IoTflow is optimized for:

-- MQTT-based event automation
+- MQTT-driven event automation
-- Digital and analog I/O routing across IoTextra and IoTsmart devices
+- Multi-module digital/analog I/O routing
+- Structured topic hierarchies for distributed MCU nodes
-- Input-to-event mappings for Node-RED
+- Node-RED automation flows (import-ready)
-- Multi-device orchestration workflows
+- State-change event pipelines
-- Edge automation using Raspberry Pi, Linux gateways, ESP32-S3, and distributed MCU nodes
+- Raspberry Pi, Linux gateways, and ESP32-S3 edge automation
-- Clean, scalable, repeatable automation patterns
+- Consistent MCU-to-gateway communication patterns

-These workflows allow developers to build stable automation systems without complex manual configuration.
+These workflows allow developers to build stable systems without custom firmware logic for each device.

 ---

-## Node-RED Flow Structure
+## 🧱 Node-RED Flow Structure

-This repository includes pre-built Node-RED flow files located in:
+Import-ready Node-RED flows are provided inside:

 ```
 /Node-RED Examples/
 ```

-These flows demonstrate:
+These example flows demonstrate:

 - MQTT topic parsing
-- Digital/analog input → event mapping
+- Input → event mapping
 - Output control logic
 - Multi-device routing patterns
 - Trigger → action automations
-- Reference flows for integrating IoTextra-Digital and IoTsmart nodes
+- Integration of IoTextra-Digital modules with IoTsmart MCUs

-All flow files are import-ready for any Node-RED environment.
+All flows are compatible with any Node-RED environment.

 ---

-## MQTT Workflow Automation
+## 🔗 MQTT Workflow Automation

-IoTflow uses MQTT as its primary transport layer.
+MQTT is the core transport layer used by IoTflow.

-Core features include:
+### Features include:

-- Consistent and well-defined MQTT topic hierarchy
+- Well-defined, hierarchical MQTT topics
-- Event-driven reporting from distributed MCU nodes
+- Event-driven reporting from IoTsmart nodes
-- Structured command channels for outputs
+- Structured commands for digital outputs
-- Scalable multi-module messaging patterns
+- Consistent multi-module routing
 - Compatibility with Mosquitto, EMQX, Aedes, and similar brokers

-This repository does **not** include standalone MQTT client code, only the orchestration structure used to implement automation logic.
+This repository does **not** provide standalone MQTT client code — only the **automation structure** used to implement workflows.

 ---

-## Event-Driven Automation Examples
+## ⚡ Event-Driven Automation Examples

-Reference examples are located in:
+Examples are stored inside:

 ```
 /Node-RED Examples/
 ```

-Included examples show:
+They include:

-- State-change automation
+- State-change detection
-- Timed and conditional logic
+- Conditional logic
-- Multi-module routing (IoTextra ↔ IoTsmart ↔ Node-RED)
+- Multi-module orchestration
+- Timed actions and triggers
-- Notification and action chains
+- Notification + actuator chains

-These are reference workflows intended for learning and rapid prototyping.
+These examples are ideal for learning and rapid prototyping.

 ---

-## Installation & Quick Start
+## 📥 Installation & Quick Start

-For complete setup instructions, see:
+See full setup instructions in:

 📄 **[`SETUP.md`](./Documentation/SETUP.md)**